sara-nl/spiderdocs/source/Pages/about.rst

 Project spaces on :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` are shared workspaces given to team members that enable collaboration through sharing data, software and workflows.
 Within your project space there are four folders:

-* Data: Housing source data from data managers
+* Data: for housing source data from data managers
-* Share: For sharing between project members
+* Share: for sharing between project members
-* Public: For sharing publicly through webviews
+* Public: for sharing publicly through webviews
-* Software: Scripts, libraries and tools
+* Software: for scripts, libraries and tools

 :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data
 Extraction and Redistribution)` enables collaboration for your project with granular access control to your project space through project roles, enabling collaboration for any team structure:

-* *data manager* role: designated data dissemination manager; responsible for the management of project-owned data
+* *data manager* role: responsible for the management of project-owned data
-* *software manager* role: designated software manager; responsible to install and maintain the project-owned software
+* *software manager* role: responsible to install and maintain the project-owned software
-* *normal user* role: scientific users who focus on their data analysis
+* *normal user* role: scientific users who focus on data analysis

+See :numref:`project-spaces-directories` for more information on the project spaces and access permissions for the different roles.

 .. _scientific-catalog: